2024-2025 Academic Catalog

 University Leadership Council

 The University Leadership Council is responsible for reviewing and approving all University policies and providing input on other important University matters.
-The group is comprised of senior administrators, academic deans and the leaders of the Faculty Senate, Staff Advisory Committee and Student Government Association.
+The group is composed of senior administrators, academic deans, and the leaders of the Faculty Senate, Staff Advisory Committee and Student Government Association.

 Office of the Provost